serdedotnet/serde/docs/site/src/overview.md

 Unlike many other serialization libraries, serde-dn is *multi-format*, *high performance*, *source-generated*, and fully compatible with [app trimming](https://docs.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) and [Native AOT](https://docs.microsoft.com/en-us/dotnet/core/deploying/native-aot).

 Most other .NET serialization libraries rely on run-time reflection to serialize types.
 Serde-dn instead uses two interfaces, `ISerialize`, and `IDeserialize` to allow each type to control how it is serialized.
-Serde-dn uses source generation to implement these interfaces, so you almost never needs to implement them manually.
+Serde-dn uses source generation to implement these interfaces, so you almost never need to implement them manually.
 Source generation and interfaces avoids all run-time reflection and its overhead, and provides type safety by ensuring all requested types support serialization.

 ## Formats